-The Birth Control Shot is an injectable long-acting birth control, which contains the hormone progestin.
-It is given by injection and repeated approximately every 3 months.
-It prevents pregnancy by thickening the cervical fluid to keep sperm from reaching an egg, and also may reduce the chances of releasing an egg (ovulation) in some users.
+The Birth Control Shot is a long-acting injectable birth control which contains the hormone progestin.
+It is given by injection and repeat injections are approximately every 3 months.
+It prevents pregnancy by thickening the cervical fluid to keep sperm from reaching an egg, and also may stop the release an egg (ovulation) in some users.

 How effective is the Birth Control Shot?

 The shot is a very effective method of birth control.
-The shot is about 96% effective at preventing pregnancy in typical use, which means that around 4 out of 100 people using it as their only form of birth control will get pregnant in one year.
-With consistent and correct use it can be over 99% effective.
+The shot is about 96% effective at preventing pregnancy in typical use, which means that around 4 out of 100 people who use it as their only form of birth control will get pregnant in one year.
+With consistent and correct use as described in this fact sheet, it can be over 99% effective.

-How do I get the Birth Control Shot?
+How can I get the birth control shot?

-Talk with a healthcare provider about whether the shot is right for you.
-You will need to visit a clinic every 11-14 weeks to get the birth control shot.
+You can visit a clinic to get the shot or a prescription for it and talk with a healthcare provider about whether it is right for you.
+You will then need to visit a clinic every 11-14 weeks to get your shots.

-- The shot is private/discreet (there are no signs that you are using this method)
+- Private/discreet (there are no signs that you are using this method)

 - May possibly treat and decrease pain associated with endometriosis